By Dr. Ajay Bhoyar, Global Technical Manager Poultry, EW Nutrition

 Several phytogenic compounds have also been shown to be largely absorbed in the upper GIT, meaning that without proper protection, the majority would not reach the lower gut where they would exert their major functions (Abdelli et al. 2021).
 The benefits of supplementing the broiler diet with a mixture of encapsulated EOs were higher than the tested PFA in powdered, non-protected form (Hafeez et al. 2016).
 Novel delivery technologies have been developed to protect PFAs from the degradation and oxidation process during feed processing and storage, ease the handling, allow a slower release, and target the lower GIT (Starčević et al. 2014).
 The specific protection techniques used during the commercial production of an EO/phytomolecule blend are crucial in delivering on all the objectives with remarkable consistency.

-Fig. 6: Pelling stability of phytomolecule – based feed additive (Ventar D) at high temperature and longer conditioning time
+Fig. 6: Pelleting stability of phytomolecule – based feed additive (Ventar D) at high temperature and longer conditioning time

 Phytomolecule blend optimizes production performance

 Removal of antibiotics in poultry production can be challenging for controlling mortality and maintaining the production performance of the birds.
-Phytogenic feed additives have been shown to improve the production performance of chicken due to their antimicrobial, anti-inflammatory, antioxidant, and digestive properties.
+Phytogenic feed additives have been shown to improve production performance of chicken due to their antimicrobial, anti-inflammatory, antioxidant, and digestive properties.
 Possible mechanisms behind improved nutrient digestibility by phytogenic feed additives (PFAs) supplementation could be attributed to the ability of these feed additives to stimulate appetite, saliva secretion, intestinal mucus production, bile acid secretion, and activity of digestive enzymes such as trypsin and amylase as well as to positively affect the intestinal morphology (Oso et al. 2019).
-EOs are perceived as growth promoters in poultry diets with strong antimicrobial and anticoccidial activities. showed that PFAs have positive effects on body weight gain and FCR in chickens (Khattak et al. 2014, Zhang et al. 2009).
 EOs are perceived as growth promoters in poultry diets, with strong antimicrobial and anticoccidial activities (Zahi et al., 2018).
 PFAs have positive effects on body weight gain and FCR in chickens (Khattak et al. 2014, Zhang et el.
 2009).

 Fig. 7: Phytomolecule-based feed additive improved broiler FCR and mortality in field trial